 The Statement of Accounts contains estimated figures that are based on assumptions made by the authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from assumptions and estimates.

-There are no items in the authority's net asset statement as at 31st March 2015 for which constitute a significant risk of material adjustment in the forthcoming financial year.
+There is just one item in the authority's net asset statement as at 31st March 2016 for which there which there is a significant risk of material adjustment in the forthcoming financial year.